benjaminlutz23/java_android_web_app/apptbook/src/main/resources/edu/pdx/cs410J/benlutz/README.txt

     -textFile file: Specifies a file path to read/write the appointment book information.
     -pretty file: Pretty prints the appointment book to a specified file, or standard out if the file argument is -.
         This includes the duration of each appointment in minutes.
+    -xmlFile file: Specifies a file path to read/write the appointment book information as XML.

 Here are some examples of how the program might be used: